 10. Don't be afraid to change things or know when to call it a day

-I've never understood why people, particularly Brits, frown upon failure.
+I've never understood why people, mainly Brits, frown upon failure.
 There's this weird stigma in the UK that if you've messed up, it's a bad thing.

 I've failed loads of times with Creative Boom.
 So much so, I've nearly thrown in the towel on many occasions.
 This is where change has been my friend.
 I've had to swallow my pride, admit things aren't working and look to change things for the better.

 In your case, know that "change" is positive.
-In fact, your magazine is going to experience a lot of change if you're going to make it a success.
+Your magazine is going to experience a lot of change if you're going to make it a success.
 Embrace the upheavals.
 Listen to any valuable feedback and act upon it.
 Also, listen to your gut.
 You'll know when something isn't right.
 Your magazine's success depends on your willingness to adapt.

 And if your magazine's not working despite your best efforts to improve it?
 There is no shame in shutting it down and trying something else.
 Overall, pat yourself on the back for even trying in the first place.
 No time or effort is wasted if you're doing something you love and learning from the experience.